 The town was founded in an area with steeply falling slopes, surrounded by wetlands and flood waters of the Budzówka river.
 The oldest fortification circuit was a rectangular ring measuring 200 by 400 meters.
 The defensive walls were not reinforced with towers, and four gates were led to the town: Wrocławska, Kłodzka, Świdnicka and Ziębicka.

 At the beginning of the 14th century fortifications were enlarged in the north-east direction, including the walls of dominican church and monastery.
-In the south, the town has expanded into so-called New Town, which was formed before the gate of Ziębice.
+In the south, the town has expanded into so-called New Town, which was formed in front of the Ziębice Gate.
 Outside the town walls were the castle and the St George’s hospital.
-From the 15th century, the fortified walls had new arrowslits, semi-cylindrical towers and deep moats.
+From the 15th century, the fortified walls had new arrowslits, semi-cylindrical half-towers and deep moats.
 Expansion of the 16th led to the formation of two rings of fortifications.
 The first, the interior of a height of about 8 meters, with every 50-60 meters semi-circular towers and the second, the outer one, which was 10 meters away.

 The outer moat was only from the west and from the south and north-east.
 Between the outer and inner walls was also a narrow moat and zwinger.
 The earth dug at the mooring of the moat was used to bully the outer walls of a thick shaft, whose task was to weaken the effectiveness of artillery fire.